 Reviewers like how small the First Alert is—one user compares it to the size of a 2-liter bottle at under 11 inches tall, small enough to stash in a trunk, in some larger glove compartments or even under seats.
 The few... owners who’ve had to use it said it put out small automotive fires quickly and easily.
 It comes with a pressure gauge and a mount engineered to provide additional stability in a car.
 Note that like many other auto-specific fire extinguishers, the First Alert is not refillable.
 It comes with a five-year warranty.

 In some settings, cleaning up messy chemical fire-extinguishing agents can wreak havoc.
-In those situations, buyers may want to pay more for a clean-agent extinguisher such as the Amerex B386T, which doesn’t leave behind any hard-to-clean residue after use.
-It can handle gasoline, oil, grease, or electrical blazes but is not for trash, wood, or paper fires.
-It has a 5 B-C rating, holds 5 pounds of extinguishing agent and weighs about 10 pounds.
+In those situations, buyers may want to pay more for a clean-agent extinguisher such as the H3R Performance HG100C HalGuard, which doesn’t leave behind any hard-to-clean residue after use.
+This extinguisher can handle gasoline, oil, grease, or electrical blazes but is not for trash, wood, or paper fires.
+It has a 1 B-C rating, holds 1 pound of extinguishing agent and weighs a little under 4 pounds.

-Some reviewers insist that the Amerex B386T is worth... the extra cost after seeing the costly, messy aftermath of traditional fire extinguishers.
-A few specifically like it for engine fires or incidents in rooms with sensitive equipment such as computer labs.
-It comes with a mounting bracket and pressure gauge, and has all-metal valves.
-At just over 15 inches tall, it’s small enough for a cabinet or other tight spots.
-Amerex reports a range of 9 to 15 feet and a discharge time of 9 seconds.
+Some... reviewers insist that the HG100C is worth the extra cost after seeing the costly, messy aftermath of traditional fire extinguishers.
+It earns particular recommendations for engine fires or incidents in rooms with sensitive equipment such as computer labs.
+Others simply love the shiny chrome finish, especially if the extinguisher needs to sit somewhere in plain view.
+It comes with a steel strap, mounting bracket and pressure gauge, and has all-metal valves.
+At just under a foot tall, it’s also small enough for a cabinet or other tight spots.
+The manufacturer reports a range of 6 to 8 feet.
 It is backed by a five-year warranty.